matrix-org/matrix-spec-proposals/proposals/xxxx-bsspeke-authentication.md

 }
 ```

-The required parameters for `m.login.bs-speke.ecc` define something sort of
+The required parameters for `m.login.bsspeke.ecc` define something sort of
 like a cipher suite, a collection of cryptographic primitives to be used to
 instantiate the BS-SPEKE algorithm for this login stage.